Welcome to today's edition of the Rush 24-7 podcast.

 At the New York Times and the Washington Post, you would find stories about what happened yesterday at the United Nations with Hugo Chavez.

-Well, in the Washington Post, you gotta go to page A14.
+Well, in the Washington Post, you've got to go to page A14.

 Headline, Venezuelan leader demonizes Bush.

-Uh On the New York Times, you have to go to page A twenty to find a story about this.
+On the New York Times, you have to go to page A20 to find a story about this.

-And the headline is Iran Who, Venezuela takes the lead in a battle of anti-U.S.
+And the headline is Iran who, Venezuela takes the lead in a battle of anti-U.S. sound bites.

 They compare Mahmoud Ahmadinejad with Chavez.